Guide to Finding and Accepting Seasonal Jobs Abroad

 Many people assume that temporary work in the far-flung corners of the world is strictly for those on their "gap year" — between school and university, or taking time out from work.
 However, some become addicted to this way of living early on.
 They then find it a struggle to return to what many refer to as "normal life."
 Whichever your style and attitude, seasonal work can be a fast-paced, exciting, and an all-round wonderful experience.

 However, mixed in with all of the great seasonal jobs is the occasional dud.
 Off you go, having paid for your flight, insurance, and new equipment ready for the next adventure, only to discover that, miles from anywhere, the exciting and lucrative job an employer sold you through emails and websites is not quite as fantastic as you expected.
 Your realization can lead to depression, anger, disappointment, and, sometimes, worst of all, a huge hole in your pocket.
 There are, however, a few simple rules you can follow to ensure a happy summer/winter season with as few work-related stresses as possible.

 Most seasonal work these days is found on the web.
 Many websites advertise seasonal work anywhere from a little village in Cornwall to a huge city in South Korea.
-Employers want to make their jobs as attractive to you as possible so that you may come across misleading information and exaggerated claims.
-The difference with seasonal work (unless you want to work on oil rigs or fishing in Alaska) is that they tend to pay less in the belief that the “experience” is worth more than money.
+Employers want to make their jobs appear as attractive to you as possible so that you may come across misleading information and exaggerated claims.
+The difference with seasonal work (unless you really want to work on oil rigs or fishing in Alaska) is that they tend to pay less in the belief that the “experience” is worth more than money.
 And that may be true in some respects.
-But before accepting any position and especially before signing any contracts, it is important to get all of the facts.
+But before accepting any position and especially before signing any contracts, it is important to research all of the facts.

 You should also consider asking whether you will be provided with insurance, uniform, transfers to the place of work and any discounts in the area.